zkpassport/zkpassport-docs/docs/getting-started/onchain.md

    * @param isIDCard Whether the proof is an ID card
-   * @return disclosedData The data disclosed by the proof */ function getDisclosedData(bytes calldata committedInputs, bool isIDCard) external pure returns (DisclosedData);
+   * @return disclosedData The data disclosed by the proof */ function getDisclosedData(bytes calldata committedInputs, bool isIDCard) external pure returns (DisclosedData memory);

   // ===== Retrieve the bound data =====